-5-Axis CNC Machining Case Study | Complex Geometry Prototype Part
+5-Axis CNC Machining Case Study for a Complex Prototype Part

 A customer developing a complex industrial component needed a prototype part with multiple angled features, contoured surfaces, and difficult-to-reach machining areas.